Pinner61/minimal-complexity-self-assembly/README.md

 The project uses the following computational ideas:

+- 3D voxel based target representation
+- Local adjacency and bond extraction
-- Graph based representation of target structures
+- Graph based structure analysis
 - Fully addressable design as a high complexity baseline
-- Reduced complexity design using reusable building block species
+- Strict reduced design using local patch signatures
-- Local connection patterns
-- Rotation aware species grouping
+- Rotation aware reduced design using cube rotation equivalence
+- Reusable building block species
+- Patch compatibility rules
+- Constraint style validation
-- Stochastic assembly testing
+- Stochastic target guided assembly testing
+- Free growth off target stress testing
+- Assembly success and failure mode analysis
+- Species reduction analysis
 - Design quality comparison
+- Final dashboard based strategy ranking
 - Interpretation of the tradeoff between simplicity and reliability

 ---

 ## Connection to the Original Paper

-The original paper uses a much more advanced research pipeline.
+The original paper uses a more advanced scientific pipeline.
 It formulates the inverse design problem using Boolean satisfiability, scans possible combinations of species and patch colors, tests candidate solutions using stochastic polycube assembly, and studies selected designs using patchy particle molecular dynamics simulations.
 The paper also discusses possible realization through DNA nanostructures using coarse grained DNA simulation tools.

 This repository does not reproduce those full methods.

-Instead, it focuses on the conceptual layer of the problem.
-It uses simplified Python models to understand why minimal complexity design is useful, why fully addressable designs are expensive, and why reduced designs must still be checked for assembly reliability.
+Instead, it focuses on the conceptual and computational layer of the problem.
+It uses simplified Python models to understand why minimal complexity design is useful, why fully addressable designs are expensive, why reduced designs must still be validated, and why assembly behavior matters in addition to species count.

+The notebook captures the following ideas from the paper in simplified form:

+- target structures can be represented as connected arrangements of building blocks,
+- fully addressable designs provide a maximum complexity baseline,
+- reduced designs can reuse building block species,
+- interaction rules must be specific enough to guide assembly,
+- stochastic testing can reveal whether a design is likely to assemble correctly,
+- compact rule sets must be checked for possible off target behavior.

+This makes the notebook a computational bridge toward the inverse design logic used in the original research.

 ---

-## Sustainability Connection

-Although the original paper is focused on programmable self assembly and bio inspired nanotechnology, the design idea has a broader connection to sustainability.

-If future nanoscale materials, sensing systems, or engineered structures can be designed with fewer unique components, this may reduce material complexity, synthesis burden, and trial and error during experimental development.
-Computational modeling can also help researchers screen designs before physical fabrication, which may save time, resources, and laboratory effort.

-This type of thinking could eventually support sustainability related applications such as environmental sensing, sustainable materials, resource efficient manufacturing, and low waste design workflows.

-In this project, sustainability is not treated as a direct experimental result.
-Instead, it is presented as a broader motivation for why efficient computational design methods may matter in future scientific and engineering systems.
+## Target Shapes Tested

+The notebook tests multiple simplified 3D target structures:

+1. Solid 2 x 2 x 2 cube
+2. 3D L shape
+3. Staircase structure
+4. Hollow 3 x 3 x 3 cube shell
+5. Wireframe 3 x 3 x 3 cube

+These shapes were selected because they represent different levels of geometric and connectivity complexity.
+Some structures are compact, some are branched, and some contain shell or wireframe like geometry.
+This allows the notebook to compare how target geometry affects species reduction, patch assignment, assembly success, and off target risk.

+---

+## Design Strategies Compared

+The notebook compares three main design strategies.

+### Fully Addressable Design

+In the fully addressable design, every voxel position receives its own unique building block species.
+Every required bond receives its own unique complementary patch color pair.

+This design is easy to understand and highly specific, but it requires the largest number of unique building blocks.

+### Strict Reduced Design

+In the strict reduced design, voxel positions are grouped together when they have the same local patch pattern in the same global directions.

+For example, two voxels with active connections on the same faces can share the same building block species.
+This reduces the number of unique species, but it does not account for rotated versions of the same local pattern.

+### Rotation Aware Reduced Design

+In the rotation aware reduced design, voxel positions can share a species if their local patch patterns are equivalent under cube rotations.

+This allows the notebook to reuse geometrically similar building blocks even when they appear in different orientations.
+This strategy usually gives stronger species reduction than the strict reduced design.

 ---